Similarly as heroin addiction is considered the most severe drug addiction, gambling is considered the most severe behavioral addiction.

 Pathological gambling is considered the most severe form of non-chemical dependence.

 In most cases this type of addiction begins in adolescent period and young adult age.
-Pathological gambling occurs more in men than women.
-It’s more typical of male than female gamblers to be more socially isolated, but males are also more prone to seeking help than females.
+Pathological gambling occurs more frequently in men than women.
+It’s more typical of male than female gamblers to be more socially isolated.
+Male gamblers are also more prone to seeking help than females.

 Similar to dependence from psychoactive substances, problem gambling is a chronic, relapsing disease with a possibility of full recovery without formal treatment.

 Problem gambling influences the gambler‘s lifestyle.
 Like other addicts, gamblers spend most of their time thinking about gambling.
 Same as other addicts, gamblers spend most of their time thinking about gambling, planning it, executing it and recovering from the side effects.

 A gambler is not able to stop thinking about gambling, and this preoccupation is of obsessive character.

 Some of the indicators of pathological gambling are: